plone/Products.PlonePAS/Products/PlonePAS/README.txt

 Versions

-  - Currently targeted to Plone 2.0.5 with GRUF 2.1.
+  - Currently targeted to Plone 2.1, and its standard dependencies.

-  - Should work with GRUF 3.2 as well.

-  - Moving to Plone 2.1 is probably a matter of removing some page templates.

 Depends On